turnerrainer/articles/Medium/Buerokratt-open-development.md

 First things first.

-In general, **open-source software development** means that the source code produced is publicly accessible for anyone to study, use, change, etc. Open source does not mean being being free of charge.
-You can read more about it from [Wikipedia](https://en.wikipedia.org/wiki/Open-source_software_development).

-**Open development** is something not yet so well described.
-For instance, at the time of publishing this article, Wikipedia does not yet have a page to cover open development.
+You can read about open-source software development from [Wikipedia](https://en.wikipedia.org/wiki/Open-source_software_development), but at the time of publishing this article, Wikipedia does not yet have a page to cover open development.
+So this is kind of an uncharted territory yet.

-For us, open development, compared to plain simple open-source development, is a major step forward regarding to transparency, better processes and higher quality.
-Open developments can, but do not have to be open-source developments, and vice versa.
+For us, open development means being completely public regarding to pretty much everything.
+True, we don't publish our contracts with partners, etc, but you can find everything else from https://github.com/buerokratt.

-## Bürokratt and open development
+## Adopting open development

 Bürokratt fully adopted open development in May 2022 and hasn't looked back since.
-Ca 6+ months later, https://github.com/orgs/buerokratt/projects consists of 22 public Bürokratt projects, many of which are in status of initial thoughts, drafts, or work in process.
+Ca 6+ months later, https://github.com/orgs/buerokratt/projects consists of 22 public Bürokratt projects, most of which are in status of initial thoughts, drafts, or work in process.
+The first ever of such projects can be found from https://github.com/orgs/buerokratt/projects/3.

-For us, this is one of the key aspects of open development - **being public with your draft ideas is more than okay.** Sounds simple but is rarely practiced in real life. _**Why is this important?**_
+## We are still making our first steps

+We are still experimenting, looking for the best practices and fine-graining our processes, but the big picture is there.
+Everything starts with public draft projects, adding initial thoughts to mark the key elements of user stories and acceptance criterias to be, moving on to fine-tuning them, and then, finally, getting it done by ourselves or with a help of our partners.
+Everything always in public with 0 internal project management tools, code repositories, etc.

+There's nothing special about the process, right?
+So why are you not doing it in public?

+## Discrete learning is not the key

+I once heard Priit Raspel, a legendary IT-guru in Estonia, saying that he asks his students not to practice discrete learning.
+Simple, right, but really the foundation of open development as well.
+If you're stuck on something, let everyone know of it so they could resolve it for you.
+Not to help you out as a person but by knowing that money is there to pick it up.

+When you scale it up to a level of large projects, the effect is imminent.
+And for the business owner, this is where the value lies in - less time-consuming onboarding because of discrete learning, which, in the end, the business owner always pays for.

+## Lessons learned

+I guess the best way to describe the positive effects of open development is **collateral benefits.** We don't have a strict guideline to follow, except the demand to do everything publicly.
+Some key aspects will definitely be described at some point, but we are not there yet.

+The

+Less meetings

 ## First feedback and lessons learned